History of Unitarianism: Ireland

-Controversy respecting the Trinity was excited in Ireland by the prosecution at Dublin (1703) of Thomas Emlyn (see above), resulting in fine and imprisonment, for rejecting the deity of Christ.
-In 1705 the Belfast Society was founded for theological discussion by Presbyterian ministers in the north, with the result of creating a body of opinion adverse to subscription to the Westminster standards.
+Controversy respecting the Trinity was excited in Ireland by the prosecution at Dublin (1703) of Thomas Emlyn (see above) resulting in fine and imprisonment for rejecting the deity of Christ.
+In 1705, the Belfast Society was founded for theological discussion by Presbyterian ministers in the north, resulting in a body of opinion adverse to subscription to the Westminster standards.
 Toleration of dissent, withheld in Ireland till 1719, was then granted without the requirement of any doctrinal subscription.
-Next year a movement against subscription was begun in the General Synod of Ulster, culminating (1725) in the placing of the advocates of non-subscription, headed by John Abernethy, D.D., of Antrim into a presbytery by themselves.
+The next year, a movement against subscription began in the General Synod of Ulster, culminating (1725) in the placing of the advocates of non-subscription, headed by John Abernethy, D.D., of Antrim into a presbytery by themselves.
 This Presbytery of Antrim was excluded (1726) from jurisdiction, though not from communion.
-During the next hundred years its members exercised great influence on their brethren of the synod; but the counter-influence of the mission of the Scottish Seceders (from 1742) produced a reaction.
+During the next hundred years, its members exercised great influence on their brethren of the synod.
+But the counter-influence of the mission of the Scottish Seceders (from 1742) produced a reaction.
 The Antrim Presbytery gradually became Arian; the same type of theology affected more or less the Southern Association, known since 1806 as the Synod of Munster.
-From 1783 ten of the fourteen presbyteries in the Synod of Ulster had made subscription optional; the synod's code of 1824 left "soundness in the faith" to be ascertained by subscription or by examination.
-Against this compromise Henry Cooke, D.D.
-(1788–1868), directed all his powers, and was ultimately (1829) successful in defeating his Arian opponent, Henry Montgomery, LL.D.
+From 1783, ten of the fourteen presbyteries in the Synod of Ulster had made subscription optional; the synod's code of 1824 left "soundness in the faith" to be ascertained by subscription or by examination.
+Against this compromise, Henry Cooke, D.D.
+(1788–1868) directed all his powers and was ultimately (1829) successful in defeating his Arian opponent, Henry Montgomery, LL.D.
 (1788–1865).
-Montgomery led a secession which formed (1830) the Remonstrant Synod of Ulster, comprising three presbyteries.
+Montgomery led a secession that formed (1830) the Remonstrant Synod of Ulster, comprising three presbyteries.

-In 1910 the Antrim Presbytery, Remonstrant Synod and Synod of Munster united as the General Synod of the Non-subscribing Presbyterian Church of Ireland, with 38 congregations and some mission stations.
-Till 1889 they maintained two theological chairs in Belfast, where John Scott Porter (1801–1880) pioneered biblical criticism; they afterwards sent their students to England for their theological education, though in certain respects their views and practices remained more conservative than those of their English brethren.
-Irish Unitarian periodical literature began in 1832 with the Bible Christian, followed by the Irish Unitarian Magazine, the Christian Unitarian, the Disciple and the Non-subscribing Presbyterian.
+In 1910, the Antrim Presbytery, Remonstrant Synod and Synod of Munster united as the General Synod of the Non-subscribing Presbyterian Church of Ireland, with 38 congregations and some mission stations.
+Till 1889, they maintained two theological chairs in Belfast, where John Scott Porter (1801–1880) pioneered biblical criticism.
+Afterwards, they sent their students to England for theological education, though in certain respects their views and practices remained more conservative than those of their English brethren.
+Irish Unitarian periodical literature began in 1832 with the Bible Christian, followed by the Irish Unitarian Magazine, the Christian Unitarian, the Disciple, and the Non-subscribing Presbyterian.